marcosrachid/java8_oca_study/README.md

 array index begin in 0 and goes until its length - 1.

-When trying to access an inexistence index, it will throw an "ArrayIndexOutOfBoundsException".
+When trying to access an inexistent index, it will throw an "ArrayIndexOutOfBoundsException".

 arrays in java are objects, never primitives.